Orin S. Kerr

 Washington, District Of Columbia 20052

-Orin S. Kerr is a nationally recognized scholar of criminal procedure and computer crime law.
-Since he joined the faculty in 2001, his publications have been cited in over 2,000 articles and more than 200 judicial opinions.
+Orin S. Kerr is a nationally recognized scholar of criminal procedure and computer crime law, as well as the Director of the Cybersecurity Law Initiative.
+Since he joined the faculty in 2001, his publications have been cited in over 2,500 articles and more than 250 judicial opinions.

 Professor Kerr is a former trial attorney in the Computer Crime and Intellectual Property Section at the U.S. Department of Justice, as well as a Special Assistant U.S. Attorney in the Eastern District of Virginia.
 He clerked for Judge Leonard I. Garth of the U.S. Court of Appeals for the Third Circuit and Justice Anthony M. Kennedy of the United States Supreme Court.